mbMosman/mbmosman.github.io/_posts/2019-01-31-truck-unload.md

 ---
 layout: post
 title: Unloading in the Cold, but not as Cold
+preview: The tale of our first day in the new house.
+category: Move 2019
 ---

 True to her moving hero status, Miki returned this morning to help us unload the truck and get it returned on time.
 It was due back by 2:30.
 Miki came by at 9, enthusiastic and all set to go.
 She also brought some of the groceries and things that Martin had left at their place.
 Martin was able to back the truck up pretty close to the garage, and we were able to unload most of the stuff in there so that we weren't constantly opening and closing the door to the house, letting out the heat.
 It went relatively well overall, with the exception of the couch which might have induced a lot of well deserved swearing and cursing of IKEA furniture.
 Seriously that couch weighs far too much for it not to be a sleeper sofa.
 Anyhow Miki totally earned the *Sister of the Year* award by helping to get that out of the truck and into the upper part of our new split level house.